Curriculum studies: Culturally Responsive Pedagogy (CRP)

+Oakland International High School is an example of CRP by utilizing an asset-based model that treats the diverse student body of over 35+ native languages and diverse cultural backgrounds as foundational tools of learning.
+The school uses "community walks," where teachers visit students homes and gives the student and their family the ability to act as the expert and educator.
+They also utilize a project-based curriculum that allows students to compare their home countries and the U.S. to navigate a new environment.
+Oakland International High School also saw academic benefits that outperformed district and state averages (72% graduation rate and 49% in college readiness for English learners).

+In terms of higher education, the two primary bottlenecks preventing the growth of CRP in higher education is faculty resistance and institutional lack of support.

 Assessments

 These are the two main types of assessments used to measure mastery of standards and expectations within a chosen curriculum.

 Formative

 A type of low stakes assessment that indirectly measures a student's understanding of the topic.
 These types of assessments are typically placed throughout a unit and presented in the form of an activity.
 Instructors use the results "as feedback to modify [future] teaching and [or] learning activities".
 Examples of this type of assessment include: